DG-20/DG-20/README.md

 -->

 - I am Divyansh Goyal, a third-year Software Engineering and Business Major at the University of Calgary.
-- 🔭 I’m currently working on strengthening my wev development skills to develop a personal portfolio!
+- 🔭 I’m currently working on strengthening my wev development skills as well as gaining experience with the software development and design process.

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=DG-20&count_private=true&theme=tokyonight&showicons=true)]()